jengalas/thesurveystation-jekyll/_surveymarks/2003/market.md

     had been aware of when we came to this area for some geocaching this morning.
 The others, this mark and [22+96](/surveymarks/2296-2/), we found thanks to some helpful construction workers near LY1434.
+galleries:
+  gallery_zh:
+    images:
+    - filename: market
+      alt: Army Corps of Engineers Survey Mark MARKET
+    - filename: marketg1
+      alt: Rich points to the disk, right on the corner of the little concrete wall.
 featured_image: marketcsm.jpg
 ---